JabRef/user-documentation/en/faq/README.md

 ## Q: When linking a file, I cannot set the correct type.
 How do I add new types?

-In **Options → Preferences**, tab **External programs**, button "Manage external file types", you can add arbitrary types.
+In **File → Preferences**, tab **External programs**, button "Manage external file types", you can add arbitrary types.
 See the [dedicated page about external file types](../setup/externalfiletypes.md).

 ## Q: When an organization is provided as author, my BibTeX style doesn't recognize it.
 For instance, why is “European Commission” converted to “Commission, E.”?